fpsom/elixir-ml-biostats-hackathon/episode-02.md

 > - Model 3: precision = 0.57, recall = 0.36, specificity = 0.66, NPV = 0.46, F-measure = 0.44
 > So what's the best model?
 The answer is not that simple, but let's analyze each model separately to explain the differences.
 >
 > The first model is purely stohastic.
 You don't actually need any ML model to produce such results.
-You just have to choose randomly whether a sample is positive or negative.
+We just have to choose randomly whether a sample is positive or negative.
 So the first model is out of competition.
 >
+> Regarding the second and third model, the answer depends on which question you wish to answer.
+For example, in the tumor-size problem, its much better a benign tumor to be considered as malignant, than the opposite scenario (I'm not a doctor but it sounds logical for the tumors of fuzzy size - meaning that you cannot clearly determine whether they're benign or malignant - to be considered as malignant and, hence, the patients to start their treatment on time).
+Therefore, in this case we're intrested in higher recall in the first plase, because we want to eliminate the False-Negative results.
+On the other hand, if were more interested at the negative results, we would focus on specificity.
 >
+> Hence, the answer is that the two models are almost binary equivalent, meaning that model two better at focusing on the prediction of positive resutls (recall = 0.65 - specificity = 0.37), while the second one is better at predicting negative results (recall = 0.36 - specificity = 0.66).
+Moreover, precision and NPV are also switchable in the two models.
+(Model 2: precision = 0.47 - NPV = 0.55), (Model 3: precision = 0.57 - NPV = 0.46).
+Therefore, the most diplomatic answer in this question is that... it depends!

 ## References